-The MTP consultant process was developed to include the DCHC MPO and the adjacent CAMPO, NCDOT, local and regional staff, FHWA, and the Institute for Transportation Research and Education (ITRE).
+The MTP consultant process was developed to include the DCHC and adjacent CAMPO MPOs, NCDOT, local and regional staff, FHWA, and the Institute for Transportation Research and Education (ITRE).
 This group meets bi-weekly at the Triangle J Council of Governments (COG) during the development and update of the MTP.
 The inter-agency consultation meetings occur monthly and were established and are guided through an approved Memorandum of Agreement (MOA).